-The Estonian gas market has been completely open since 2007; however, our gas distribution network is only connected to the gas distribution networks of Russia and Latvia and there is only one company that imports natural gas – AS Eesti Gaas.
+The Estonian gas market has been completely open since 2007; however, our gas distribution network is only connected to the gas distribution networks of Russia and Latvia.
+There are five companies that import natural gas, two of them are actively involved in gas import - AS Eesti Gaas and Baltic Energy Partners OÜ.
 In an open gas market, every consumer can choose a gas supplier for their liking and it is not important to which network they are conntected.

 Until the end of 2014, there was no competition between the gas suppliers, which was hindering the market to function effectively.
 The situation improved in the end of 2014, when a liquefied natural gas terminal was opened in Lithuania.
 The situation will improve even more once gas infrastructure projects that connect the Estonian gas supply systems to the Central European gas networks (Baltic and Polish gas links) will be implemented over the coming years; this will help in using alternative supply channels to receive natural gas (additonal liquefied natural gas (LNG) terminal in Estonia).